openebs-archive/openebs-docs/docs/configurepools.md

 - `poolType`

   This filed is not named very aptly.
 This field may be changed to `diskAggType` in future.
-This filed  represents how the data will be written to the disks on a given pool instance on a node.
-Supported values are `striped` or `mirrored`
+This field  represents how the data will be written to the disks on a given pool instance on a node.
+Supported values are `striped` or `mirrored`.